achieveai/mcp-web-extractor/PUBLISHING.md

 # Publishing to PyPI

-This guide covers how to publish `mcp-trafilatura` to PyPI.
+This guide covers how to publish `mcp-web-extractor` to PyPI.

 ## Prerequisites